-I’m, personally, contributing to this topic for plenty of reasons – the ones just mentioned: help you regain your sanity, find more time, stop obsessing over others.
+I am , personally, contributing to this topic for plenty of reasons – the ones just mentioned: help you regain your sanity, find more time, stop obsessing over others.
 But most of all, because, I believe that these days you should focus more on doing, not on consuming.

 Apart from what everyone else is sharing, though.
-I believe that most publications miss an important point.
+I believe that most online publications miss an important point.

 Yes, quitting social media or doing a social media detox will calm your senses and increase your well-being.
-Plus, you keep your personal data for a little longer.
+Plus, allow you to keep your personal data for a little longer.
 But there is something else.
 Something I don’t see others acknowledging.